Blog Menu

 • How to use passwords

 Businesses should never underscore the importance of password security.
-They need to protect their users and their information against common security breaches.
-An organization’s passwords are as strong as its password policy, so enforcing a strong password policy goes a long way in maintaining a baseline security level.
+In 2024, 81% of data breaches are due to weak or stolen passwords.
+An organization’s passwords are as strong as its password policy, so enforcing a strong password goes a long way in maintaining a baseline security level.

 Here are some scenarios that illustrate the importance of password security: